Communote/communote.github.io/doc/dev_how_plugin.md

        // Add the new view to the list of views views[subViewName] = {
-         // When the user change the view and 'hide' is defined the view container will hidden by display: none;
+         // When the user changes the view and 'hide' is defined the view container will be hidden.
-         // Another option is 'delete' for delete from the DOM
+         // Another option is 'delete' for deleting it from the DOM
          previousViewAction: 'hide',
-         // List of shown widgets for the view
+         // List all the widgets that should be shown in the new view
          visibleWidgets: ['EntityChooser','VerticalNavigation',
            'HorizontalNavigation', 'GlobalIdShowBannerImage', 'HelloWorld']
            // You can also add parentViewId: 'insertMainView' as an option